Larger-than-life portraits on the edge of Suffolk’s downtown campus are stopping people in their tracks.

 The beautifully lit black-and-white photos brighten the façade of a temporarily empty storefront on Bromfield Street.
 They capture the personalities of people who work on the small commercial thoroughfare.

-And the artists are Suffolk University freshmen.
+And the artwork was created by Suffolk University freshmen.

 See and be seen